 Patients may present with chronic headaches, nasal congestion, chronic sinusitis for years, and past sinus surgery.

-AFS is an allergic reaction to aerosolized environmental fungi (type 1, IgE-mediated hypersensitivity reaction).
-Expansion and even erosion (20%) of the sinuses are characteristic.
+Allergic fungal sinusitis is an allergic reaction to aerosolized environmental fungi (type 1, IgE-mediated hypersensitivity reaction).
+Expansion, and even erosion (20%), of the sinuses is characteristic.

 Commonly implicated fungi are 1: